langleyfoxall/technologies/quality-assurance/core.md

-Since end-to-end tests are slower than browser tests and browser tests are slower than integration tests, you should ideally aim to use the fastest possible test type, if appropriate.
+Since end-to-end tests are slower than browser tests and browser tests are slower than integration tests, you should ideally aim to use the fastest possible test type, if appropriate. e
 ### Manual Testing
 #### 1 - Developer Testing
 During the development of the project, developers will create `feature/*` branches for all features going into the software.
 After the initial feature development - the developer should manually test their feature after writing passing [automation tests](#automated-testing).
-This phase should also include a check that ensures the feature does not infringe any of the items listed in the ["What makes a good web application?"](#what-makes-a-good-web-application?) section.
+This phase should also include a check that ensures the feature does not infringe any of the items listed in the ["What makes a good web application?"](#what-makes-a-good-web-application) section.

 Once the feature has the thumbs up from the developer - that is when the pull request into the `master` branch should be made.